SAJANKUMARTAK/SAJANKUMARTAK/README.md

 ## About Me
 👨‍💻 I'm a passionate fresher diving into the world of DevOps.
-🌱 Currently Remotely learning and exploring various tools and technologies in DevOps like Docker, Kubernetes, Aws, Ansible, Jenkins, Linux, Git, Promotheous, Grafana etc. From Grass Pvt Institute Jaipur
+🌱 Currently Remotely learning and exploring various tools and technologies in DevOps like Docker, Kubernetes, Aws, Ansible, Jenkins, Linux, Git, Prometheous, Grafana etc. From Grass Pvt Institute Jaipur

 💡 Certified: RedHat Certified System Administrator ( RHCSA ) 💡 RedHat Certified Engineerr ( RHCE )